ttchin/FaceDetected/README.md

 ## Prepare images

-### Capture images from the video stream
+### Capture pictures and crop faces from the camera video stream

-`python SplitVideoToFrames.py` will capture 100 face frames from the camera.
+e.g. `python CapturePictures.py -n 50`
+`python CapturePictures.py -h` will give you more information.

-### Crop face from the pictures
+### Or crop faces from the existing pictures

-1. Put the images into ./image_filter, including yours and others.
-1. `python ImageFilter.py` will crop the face from your origin images into ./image_filter/after
+e.g. `python CropFaces.py -d ./captured_pictures/`
+`python CropFaces.py -h` will give you more information.

 ## Train models